 - 1/2 tsp salt, or as per taste

 - 1/4 tsp turmeric powder

 - 1/2 tsp coriander powder

 - 2 tbsp curd or yogurt

-- Wash okra.
-Pat dry them.
-Make thin slices.
+- Wash okra, pat dry, and slice thinly.
 Put them in a mixing bowl.

 - Add a few drops of water if needed.
 The mix should not be watery.